FutongHan/WDPS/README.md

 4. Entity Linking:
 	Link the entity mention to the candidate entity.
 Return the result in the format: document IDs + '\t' + entity surface form + '\t' + Freebase entity ID

 To ensure scalability, we use Apache Spark.
-A virtual environmedddnt is set up that contains the dependencies.
+A virtual environment is set up that contains the dependencies.

 Run:
 sh run.sh INPUT OUTPUT

+Default is INPUT="hdfs:///user/bbkruit/sample.warc.gz" and OUTPUT="output"

-Care: the output directory will be deleted if it exists Default is INPUT="hdfs:///user/bbkruit/sample.warc.gz" and OUTPUT="output"
+Care: the output directory will be deleted if it exists